freeLiying/freeLiying.github.io/index.md

 She was a visiting student at University of Texas at San Antonio, supervised by Prof. Qi Tian from Dec 2015 to Dec 2017.

 ### Recent News:
++ 2021.01.15: I will serve as a Session Chair for IJCAI 2020.
 + 2020.12.14: one paper about adversarial transform network for person Re-id is accepted by Pattern Recognition.
 + 2020.09.02: I recieved the 2020 Natural Science Foundation of Jiangsu Province (Youth Foundation).
-+ 2020.06.08: one paper about deep hashing for image retrieval is accepted by ICMR 2020.C
++ 2020.06.08: one paper about deep hashing for image retrieval is accepted by ICMR 2020.
 + 2020.02.27: I will serve as a TPC member for ACM International Conference on Multimedia 2020.
 + 2020.01.14: I will serve as a member of the Program Committee (PC) of the 2020 edition of the IJCAI Demonstrations Track.
 + 2019.09.15: one paper about graph fusion for image retrieval is accepted by TCSVT.